-Membership in the GSA consists of active members, associate members and honorary members.
-All students registered as full- or part-time graduate students in the Faculty of Graduate Studies, the Faculty of Environmental Design, and those in Post-Degree Continuous Learning programs are active members.
+The membership of the GSA consists of active members, affiliate, associate members and honorary members.
+All students registered as full- or part-time graduate students in the Faculty of Graduate Studies, or in the Credit Certificate and Diploma Program are active members.
 Active members must pay the annual GSA fee, and automatically become members of The Last Defence Lounge.

 UCalgary Qatar Graduate Students’ Association (UCQ GSA)

 The UCQ GSA provides separate membership to, and represents graduate students at the UCalgary Qatar (UCQ) campus.
-UCQ GSA is affiliated with the GSA, and the GSA is proud to extend our services, including DGA support, representation on UCalgary committees, and representation in appeals to UCQ graduate students.
+UCQ GSA is affiliated with the GSA.
+The GSA is proud to extend our services, including DGA support, representation on UCalgary committees, and representation in appeals to UCQ graduate students.
 Please note that although UCQ GSA is affiliated with the GSA, the memberships are separate and differ from other forms of GSA membership and thus the GSA’s Collective Agreement and bargaining do not extend to UCQ GSA members.

 The affairs of the GSA are managed by an executive body called the Board of Directors or (BoD) which is elected each spring for a one-year term.
 The positions include: President, Vice-President Academic, Vice-President Student Life and Vice-President Finance and Services.
 According to section B.6 (Graduate Calendar) GSA Executive can qualify for an extra year of study without penalty.
 The four executives and their team of staff and senior student volunteers support our members and advance the Association goals.

 Graduate Representative Council (GRC)

-The Graduate Representative Council (GRC) meets once a month and reviews and monitors GSA policies, practices and activities as reported by the BoD at each GRC meeting.
-In addition it ratifies the GSA’s annual draft budget.
+The Graduate Representative Council (GRC) meets regularly throughout the year reviews and monitors GSA policies, practices and activities as reported by the BoD at each GRC meeting.
+In addition, it ratifies the GSA’s annual draft budget.
 GRC meetings are an opportunity to network and catch up on all the important happenings across campus.
 Every department in every faculty is guaranteed one or more GRC representatives based on departmental graduate enrolment figures.
-Representatives are normally elected by their department’s graduate students in the fall term to act as liaisons between the GSA and their Departmental Graduate Associations (DGAs).
+Representatives are normally elected by their department’s graduate students in the fall term to liaise between the GSA and their Departmental Graduate Associations (DGAs).
 It is the GRC that gives direction to the elected Executive body.

 Departmental Graduate Associations (DGAs)

 Through the GSA, each department of the university is able to form a Departmental Graduate Association (DGA).
-Some of the benefits of joining a DGA are: start-up grants, the ability to apply for group funding, and receiving a discount for DGA functions at The Last Defence Lounge.
+Some of the benefits of joining a DGA are: start-up grants, the ability to apply for group funding, and a discount for DGA functions at The Last Defence Lounge.
 Many departments already have DGAs and the GSA encourages you to join yours—not only because it allows you to network within your department, but it fosters a stronger sense of community for graduate students.
-If your department doesn’t have a DGA and you’d like to form one, the process is quite simple: just stop by the GSA Main Office for more information or visit: http://www.gsa.ucalgary.ca.
+If your department doesn’t have a DGA and you’d like to form one, the process is quite simple: just stop by the GSA main office for more information or visit: http://www.gsa.ucalgary.ca.

 Graduate Student Orientation

 Graduate Orientation is a free orientation session given for new September and January graduate student registrants.
-While it is not mandatory, the GSA highly recommends that all new graduate students attend—even if they're U of C undergraduate alumni—in order to learn about the U of C graduate program, the GSA and countless other services/opportunities provided to graduate students.
+While it is not mandatory, the GSA highly recommends that all new graduate students attend—even if they're U of C undergraduate alumni—in order to learn about the U of C graduate program, the GSA, and countless other services and opportunities provided to graduate students.
 Plus, it gives graduate students a chance meet other graduate students.
 For more information on Graduate Orientation, please visit: http://www.ucalgary.ca/orientation/graduate.